Tennis Elbow Physical Therapists

 It’s Not All Work

 Many PT professionals give you a few more enjoyable, or at least less aggressive, suggestions to alleviate pain and give your arm a decent rest.
-Many of the suggestions are treatments that your NYC physical therapist offers, but a few are steps you’re encouraged to do at home.
+Many of the suggestions are treatments that your Brooklyn physical therapist offers, but a few are steps you’re encouraged to do at home.

 If you were referred to the physical therapy practice by your doctor, you can rest assured that your medical practitioners — both your doctor and therapist — have approved the treatment procedures.
 Several of the easier physical therapy activities you’re given to do before moving on to other, more rigorous treatments include: